 It's important for teenagers to get all the necessary vitamins daily.
 However, several vitamins are particularly important for growth, development and sustained energy levels.
-Fill your diet with a variety of vitamin-rich foods to get plenty of vitamins, as well as other nutrients, without having to worry about taking a dietary supplement.
+Fill your diet with a variety of vitamin-rich foods to get plenty of vitamins, as well as other nutrients, without having to worry about taking dietary supplements.

 While your major growth spurts are likely over in the latter half of your teens, your skeleton is still developing.
-Vitamin D improves your bones' and teeth's ability to take in calcium, making them strong and sturdy.
-Plus vitamin D is essential for cell growth, which happens frequently and quickly during your teens.
+Vitamin D improves the ability of your bones and teeth ability to take in calcium, making them strong and sturdy.
+Plus, vitamin D is essential for cell growth, which happens frequently and quickly during your teens.
 Your body stores some of this fat-soluble vitamin, although you still need it regularly.

 Vitamin C is another essential nutrient for normal growth.
 Bones and muscles are held together by tendons and ligaments, which are made up of collagen, a soft connective tissue.
 Bones themselves even have a small amount of collagen.
-The connective tissue allows wounds to heal and makes up part of your skin, too.
-Vitamin C is water-soluble, meaning it isn’t stored in your body.
+The connective tissue allows wounds to heal and makes up part of your skin too.
+C is a water-soluble vitamin, which means it isn’t stored in your body.

 As cells develop, they divide and form a genetic core that signals which type of cell they will become and which jobs they are responsible for.
 One B vitamin called folic acid, also known as folate, aids in cell division and forms the DNA and RNA found in cells.
 Because these steps occur quickly while you’re growing, having enough water-soluble folate in your diet each day is important to support these cellular functions.

-Vitamins B-12 and B-6
+Vitamins B12 and B6

-Take 2.4 micrograms of B-12 each day -- it doesn’t change based on gender.
-Teen boys between 15 and 19 years require 1.3 milligrams of B-6, while girls of this age need 1.2 milligrams.
+Take 2.4 micrograms of B12 each day — it doesn’t change based on gender.
+Teen boys between 15 and 19 years require 1.3 milligrams of B6, while girls of this age need 1.2 milligrams.
 Meat, fish and poultry are full of these B vitamins.
-With the exception of fortified breakfast cereals, B-12 comes mainly from animal sources, but B-6 is found in potatoes, bananas, nuts, enriched rice and squash.
+With the exception of fortified breakfast cereals, B12 comes mainly from animal sources, but B6 is found in potatoes, bananas, nuts, enriched rice and squash.